-Turner, Adams homer; Fedde throws 6; Nationals top Reds 7-6
+Doolittle gets through latest adventure, Nats edge Reds 7-6

 Votto then walked and took second on a groundout.
 But when VanMeter singled up the middle, Votto headed home and easily was thrown out by center fielder Victor Robles, who picked up his eighth assist of 2019.

-Fedde (3-2) settled down and ended up going six innings, giving up two runs and six hits.
-He finished by wriggling out of a two-on, one-out jam, striking out rookie sensation Aristides Aquino and getting Nick Senzel to ground out.

-Aquino, who received NL Player of the Week honors Monday, hit his eighth homer — a record for a player’s initial 12 major league games — off former Reds reliever Tanner Rainey in the eighth to make it 7-4.

-Adams, starting in place of Zimmerman, hit a two-run shot, his 18th homer, to straightaway center off a slider in the first.
-Turner connected off a slider for a three-run homer in the fourth, his 11th.
-Both came off Anthony DeSclafani (7-7).
+Adams, starting in place of Zimmerman, hit a two-run shot, his 18th homer, to straightaway center, and Turner connected for a three-run homer in the fourth, his 11th — both off Anthony DeSclafani (7-7).

-Turner’s shot followed two-out singles by No. 8 hitter Robles and Fedde.

-DeSclafani’s 100th career start ended after four innings, during which he allowed six runs for the third time this year.

 GARRETT’S SUSPENSION

 Reds LHP Amir Garrett started serving his eight-game suspension for charging from the mound toward the Pittsburgh Pirates’ dugout during a game July 30.
-“It’s a long time. … I have confidence in my teammates that they will get the job done,” Garrett said.
-The Reds only have 24 players available during the ban.

 GALVIS ADDED

-Cincinnati claimed INF Freddy Galvis off waivers from the Toronto Blue Jays.
-Galvis is expected to report to the Reds on Tuesday.
+Cincinnati claimed INF Freddy Galvis off waivers from Toronto.

 MOMENT OF SILENCE